gvwilson/thirdbit/fiction/iffy/index.md

 It knocked the first one away and grabbed the second with its heavy square claws.

 The image flashed blue for a moment.
 "EMP?"
 Doctor Johel gasped disbelievingly.
 "It doesn't have a pulse generator!"

 The image reformed.
 The G-80 dropped the sentry bot it had picked up.
-It and its packmages turned their heads toward the mansion in unison.
+It and its packmates turned their heads toward the mansion in unison.
 The last thing Iffy saw before her foster mother dragged her away was the G-80 tearing the door off its hinges.

 "Breach!" one of the young Marines shouted.

 "Really?"
-Wales muttered sarcastically, his hands still in the air.
+Wales muttered sarcastically.

 The sergeant behind him nudged him forward.
 "Sir, if you would?"